Conclave: Acceptance and proclamation

+Consecration

 If he accepts, and is already a bishop, he immediately takes office.
 If he is not a bishop, he must be first consecrated as one before he can assume office.
-If a priest is elected, the dean of the College of Cardinals consecrates him bishop; if a layman is elected, then the dean first ordains him deacon, then priest, and only then consecrates him as bishop.
-Only after becoming a bishop does the pope-elect take office.
-These functions of the dean are assumed, if necessary, by the sub-dean, and if the sub-dean is also impeded, they are assumed by the senior cardinal bishop in attendance.
-In 2005, the dean himself—Cardinal Joseph Ratzinger—was elected pope, thus impeding him from the stated duties.
-In 2013, the dean and sub-dean were not in attendance (being over the age limit), and these functions were assumed by Cardinal Giovanni Battista Re.
+If a priest is elected, the dean of the College of Cardinals consecrates him bishop.
+If a layman is elected, then the dean first ordains him deacon, then priest, and then consecrates him as bishop.
+After becoming a bishop the pope-elect takes office.
+These functions of the dean are assumed, if necessary, by the sub-dean.
+If the sub-dean is also impeded, they are assumed by the senior cardinal bishop in attendance.

+Since the imposition of the age-restrictions on Cardinals aged 80 and older by Pope Paul VI in 1970, the Dean of the College of Cardinals has participated in a conclave only once, and has never confirmed the election of an elected Pope.
+Jean Marie Villot presided the August 1978 and October 1978 papal conclaves on behalf of then-Dean Carlo Confalonieri, and confirmed the elections of Albino Luciani and Karol Wojtyla, respectively.
+In 2005, because Joseph Ratzinger, the dean, was elected Pope, the duties of confirming the election fell into the hands of the vice-dean, Angelo Sodano.
+In 2013, Giovanni Battista Re was the senior cardinal bishop (who later became dean himself in 2020) who confirmed the election of Jorge Mario Bergoglio.
+In 2025, the presiding cardinal over the conclave was Pietro Parolin, who confirmed the election of Robert Francis Prevost.